progmaticltd/homebox/README.md

 A set of Ansible scripts to setup your personal mail server (and more) for your home...

-## Introduction

 This project was initially meant to host emails at home, but you can use it on a dedicated or VPS server online.

-If you just want - like me - to securely host your emails - and more - but don't want to manually do the full installation process and neither update it every day/week/month, then this project is for you.
+If you just want - like me - to _securely_ host your emails - _and more_ - but don't want to manually do the full installation process and neither update it every day/week/month, then this project is for you.

 ## Current status and supported features